OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 where the proximal operator requires to solve a subproblem exactly.
 Solving a subproblem could be regarded as a new kind of oracle in algorithm design.
 Similarly, algorithms like the alternating direction method of multipliers (ADMM)<d-cite key="boyd2011distributed"></d-cite>, which also inherits subproblems to solve, are not discussed.

 Also here we do not cover the method like *conditional gradient method* (or Frank–Wolfe algorithm)<d-cite key="braun2022conditional"></d-cite>, which further requires a linear minimization oracle (LMO) in the algorithm design, so that it can avoid potentially expensive projection steps.

-Moreover, here the discussion generally does not cover first-order algorithms with *preconditioning*, e.g., Adam<d-cite key="kingma2014adam"></d-cite>, because they violate the definition of linear-span algorithm class.

 ---